Georgetown Premises Liability Lawyer

 Injured in a parking lot accident in Austin, TX?
 Medina & Medina holds property owners liable for unsafe parking conditions that cause falls, assaults, and vehicle accidents.
 Free consultation.

-Other Practice Areas in Georgetown
+Other Georgetown Premises Liability Practice Areas

 Slip and Fall